kashifashah1/Travel-AI-Agent/README.md

 Demonstrated intelligent travel planning capabilities.
 Showcased real-time recommendations and itinerary creation.

-📚 Conclusion

-The Travel Planner AI Agent:
-Streamlines trip planning with intelligent automation.
-Enhances the travel experience with personalization and real-time data.
-Reduces the time, stress, and complexity of organizing travel.

-🔮 Future Scope

-Integration with AR/VR for virtual destination previews.
-Voice assistant and multilingual support.
-Real-time travel companion features.
-Hyper-personalization through AI learning.
-Direct integration with airlines, hotels, and local services.

-🎓 IBM Certifications

-Getting Started with AI
-Journey to Cloud
-Lab : Retrieval Augmented Generation (RAG)

-📂 GitHub Repository
-🔗 Travel AI Agent on GitHub

-🙏 Acknowledgments

-This project was developed as part of the IBM Internship program at Edunet Foundation.
+==> This project was developed as part of the IBM Internship program at Edunet Foundation.